BrianSigafoos/hugo_site/content/about.md

 to make the world better and bring people together.

 Since 2017, I've helped make email more trustworthy with [Valimail](https://www.valimail.com).
-Valimail stops phish emails automatically, helping businesses protect their customers and employees from fraud.
+Valimail stops phishing emails automatically.
+It helps businesses protect their customers and employees from fraud.

 Since 2006, I've used sports to bring people together with